SinaAlemohammad/Neon/README.md

 A minimal, visual demo of Neon in action:

 * File: `toy_appendix.ipynb`
 * **What it does**: learns a 2D Gaussian with (i) a tiny diffusion model and (ii) a tiny autoregressive model, then applies Neon to show how the reverse‑merge restores coverage.
-* **Great for**: building intuition, stress‑testing the merge weight (w), and sanity‑checking your environment.
+Great for building intuition

 ---